Acid Reflux: Signs, Symptoms

 10 Ways to Eliminate Acid Reflux & Improve Digestion

 Between 25 percent to 40 percent of Australians of all ages suffer from acid reflux symptoms.
 An estimated 20 percent of adults experience gastroesophageal reflux disease weekly or daily — commonly called GERD or referred to as heartburn, a more severe case of acid reflux.

 Learning about Acid Reflux, the signs and symptoms will help you with what you can do to overcome these agitating, often persistent, symptoms of indigestion?
-There are many common causes of GERD and acid reflux, which include pregnancy, hiatal hernias, eating an unhealthy diet and an imbalance of stomach acid.
+There are many common causes of GERD and acid reflux, which include pregnancy, hiatal hernias, eating an unhealthy diet, leading to inadequate nutrition and an imbalance of stomach acid.
 All of these can result in the regurgitation of acid that triggers unpleasant acid reflux symptoms, such as burning or belching.

 Acid Reflux Dysfunction

 At the root of acid reflux is dysfunction of the lower oesophageal sphincter, which is supposed to close as soon as food passes through.
 However, if it doesn’t close all the way, acid can creep up from lower in the digestive system and begin to cause an array of problems.
 If it’s not treated properly, long-term acid reflux can cause severe damage.

 Easing acid reflux or GERD symptoms temporarily with medications or over-the-counter drugs is usually not a cure — it will only offer some relief of symptoms, only to suppress them in the short-term.
 These medications have been found to cause further problems and worsen the symptoms as there are known side-effects to these medications.

 If you have been relying on over-the-counter and/or prescriptions to ease pain and discomfort, you may already be familiar with these side effects associated with their use.
 Some of these symptoms include headaches, muscle cramps, rapid heart rate and more digestive problems.